-Mage - Rank 7

-Length 400 syllables Duration
+Mage - Rank 7 Length 400 syllables Duration: Permanent until Death

-Range Touch Area of Effect

-Material Component White favor with letter 'G' in the center
+Range Touch Area of Effect: 1 Creature Material Component White favor with letter 'G' in the center

 This spell causes any one man-sized creature to grow in size and mass to that of a Giant.
-As such, when fighting against any Monsters on the Land Search "Giants" table, or any creature with "Giant" as part of its special abilities, the affected creature does not have to fight on his or her knees.
+As such, when fighting against any Monsters on the Land Search "Giants" table, or any creature with "Giant" as part of its special abilities, the affected creature does not have to fight on their knees.